 - Thrive Headline Optimizer: A premium plugin that you can fully automize.
 Just like Nelio, fully compatible with WooCommerce.

-- Title Experiments Free: A plugin that you can use to test your titles and discover what your readers find interesting.
-A simple tool that displays multiple versions of your titles.
+- Title Experiments Free: A plugin that you can use to test your titles and discover what your readers find interesting — a simple tool for testing multiple versions of your headings.

 - Marketizator: You can use this plugin to create A/B testing experiments and surveys to find out what your visitors think, as well as personalized banners that convey relevant messages.